adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #2 After installing Pusher on the front-end and back-end ...
 DON'T FORGET ... to add the import (at the top) in server.js file (back-end) and app.js file (front-end)

 #3 Added the Pusher-Code to the front-end and the back-end.
 For some reason it is not triggering.

+#4 Corrected the Pusher-Code on the back-end.
+IT WORKS NOW.
+Adding a new book to the Reading-List does push the addition to the front-end without re-rendering the whole code.